kingjuliando/clog/readme.markdown

 # Clog: Command Line blOG

-Tiny project which is my own take on a static site generator.
-Really simple, and will probably only be used by me.
+A static site generator of sorts written in perl, specifically designed to update a blog index!

+Posts written in markdown.
+URL's are posted to /posts/YYYY-mm-dd-title-of-post.html in that format to keep things simple.

 ## Benefits

 - Straight-foward to use
-- No database required (back up posts to GitHub repo)
+- No database required
-- Edit with VIM and Markdown (and HTML)
+- Edit with VIM and Markdown
 - Basic CSS layout included
 - SEO friendly
 - Designed to be fast loading